Psyllium Husk Caps, 500 mg, 500 Capsules - Now Foods

 the product category has a strong awareness among the baby boomer

-generation as a supplement which can enhance their lifestyle dramatically.
+generation as a supplement which can enhance their lifestyle

-Additionally, dietary fiber such as those found in psyllium, catch bile
+dramatically.
+Additionally, dietary fiber catch bile

 acids and ultimately results in cholesterol removal in conjunction with